vszakats/hb/docs/about.md

 * *BSD
 * *nix

-Harbour is a free and open-source project.
+Harbour is a free and open source project.
 It can be used to make open source applications, free or nonfree products.
 To learn more about Harbour license, visit [here](https://raw.githubusercontent.com/{{ site.repo_slug }}/{{ site.repo_branch }}/{{ site.license_file }}).